Garfield (Pittsburgh): History

 These changes, designed to halt the slow trickle of Garfield residents to the suburbs, instead turned a trickle into a torrent.
 East Liberty lost most of its businesses, and the new housing projects, inhabited by poor African-Americans, unnerved Garfield residents.
 In 1969 the federal government gave the City funds to enforce housing codes in Garfield so that as old residents fled, their homes were not allowed to deteriorate.
 This move also backfired: long-time residents, told that homes built in 1900 (and often passed through families over the years) did not meet codes written in 1960, moved away rather than pay for upgrades.

 Thus began a textbook case of white flight: in 1970, Garfield had a population of roughly 10,000 people, 80% of them white.
 In 2000, Garfield's population had been cut almost in half to 5,450 people, 83% of them black.

 To halt what they perceived as the neighborhood's decline, in 1975 parishioners at St. Lawrence O'Toole founded the Bloomfield-Garfield Corporation (BGC), a Community Development Corporation that uses private and government funds and activism to encourage home ownership and business development.
 Over the years, the organization has built or renovated dozens of housing units, and renovated commercial properties for dozens of small businesses, from restaurants to art galleries to theater companies.

 In the 1980s, a similar group called the Garfield Jubilee Association formed, with a goal of creating affordable housing.
-In recent years, the two groups have joined together in a joint project to build dozens of new single-family homes.
+In recent years, the two groups have joined in a joint project to build dozens of new single-family homes.
 In 2000, the BGC and Friendship Development Associates, Inc. formed the Penn Avenue Arts Initiative.
 The PAAI encourages artists to live and work along the Avenue by rehabbing properties, making small loans or grants for facade renovations, and organizing joint marketing events such as Unblurred, held the first Friday of each month, where the venues of Garfield and Friendship open for special events.

 Efforts by groups like these, along with a recent recognition that massive, 1960s-style social welfare projects often had negative consequences, have helped to revitalize the neighborhood.
 Commercially, Penn Avenue is recovering from the flight of local businesses in the 1970s and 1980s.
 Some bastions of the old neighborhood remain, as groups like the BGC and GJA, and FDA have worked to keep some banks and stores along Penn Avenue.
 Since 1990, these have been joined by newcomers: African-American barbershops and salons, tiny family-owned Vietnamese restaurants, and a series of arts-related businesses (e.g., theatres, galleries, an architecture studio, a glass factory, a coffeeshop, and much more) attracted by the PAAI.